-Two years after students sat SEA in 2020, and were designated to secondary schools, they were yet to attend due to ongoing pandemic, the Ministry of Education (MOE) blundered in deciding gold to the top students, their gaffe of the year.
-They awarded gold to the wrong student.
+The Secondary Entrance Assessment (SEA) examination is a critical exam taken by primary school students in Trinidad and Tobago, determining their entry into secondary schools.
+Typically, the top-performing students' names are published by the government, but after controversy in the 2020 award, government decided to withhold the publication.
+Last year, two years after students sat SEA in 2020, the Ministry of Education (MOE) blundered in deciding gold to the top student.
+By convention, the prize, is awarded based on preliminary results in Creative Writing, Maths and English.
 Instead of quietly awarding gold to the top two, the MOE allowed the debate to seep into the public domain before ultimately awarding both, and blaming a bureaucrat for the discrepancy.

-Based on preliminary results in Creative Writing, Maths and English, a girl from the San Fernando Trinidad Muslim League primary school was informed by the MOE that she had placed first in October 2020.
-In March 2022, updated MOE correspondence indicated she would be awarded silver.
-In shock, the parents sought legal advice from former Attorney General Anand Ramlogan and his legal team.
-They argued that the decision to award their client silver “violated her legitimate expectation and is patently unfair”.
-Imagine, the irreparable harm and unsubstantiated disappointment after a child had publicly been declared victorious only for MoE to inexplicably revoke the decision.
+A girl, of East Indian descent, from the San Fernando Trinidad Muslim League primary school was told by the MOE she had placed first, since October 2020.
+But in March 2022, updated MOE correspondence said she would be awarded silver, and an Afro-Trinidadian male would be placed first.
+Her parents sought legal advice from former Attorney General Anand Ramlogan and his legal team.
+They argued that the decision to award their client silver “violated her legitimate expectation and is patently unfair.”